CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-SQLMI-Disconnected.md

 This method shows you how to take a backup file that you create via any method and then copy it into local storage in the Azure SQL Managed instance pod.

-So you can restore from there much like you would on a typical file system on Windows or Linux.
+So, you can restore from there much like you would on a typical file system on Windows or Linux.

 In this scenario, you will be using the command kubectl cp to copy the file from one place into the pod's file system.